mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 with armour Protection +2 (Protection +4 if they are Buffered Planetoids).

-The Hull Armour table shows how much of the hull’s tonnage is consumed per point of Protection added, along with its costs.
+The Hull Armour table shows how much of the hull's tonnage is consumed per point of Protection added, along with its costs.
 A minimum TL is required for each type of armour and there is a maximum amount that